magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-This bot was created to send a random bird fact daily to my team's GroupMe chat.
+*bot.sh* was created to send a random bird fact daily to my team's GroupMe chat.